supernova4869/s_mmpbsa/README.md

 ## Features of s_mmpbsa
 - Open source and freely available.
-- Less need for running environment preparation, only needs Gromacs program when running on linux system, and Python environment for plotting.
+- Less need for running environment preparation: PB/SA and the Gromacs tools s_mmpbsa needs have been ported to Rust and are compiled into the executable, so no Gromacs or APBS installation is required.
+A Python environment is only needed for plotting.
 - In contrast to other programs, s_mmpbsa is developed with Rust.
 - Interactive operation, no need to write parameter files.
 Also, user can write shell script to invoke s_mmpbsa for batch use.
 - Considers electric screening effect, as "J. Chem.
 Inf.
 Model.
 2021, 61, 2454".